Skip to main content

 University Student Registration Process

 This is to ensure that the information the University holds on your record is correct.
 It is not a way of registering for, or applying for, a course of study.
 You must wait for an email from the Student Registry with details of how to log-in before attempting the process.
 Once completed you will get access to your University email accounts.
-Its important that you do this before you arrive in Cambridge.
+It's important that you do this before you arrive in Cambridge.
 More information.

 Useful info before you arrive...